 Tonight LIVE on

-Please join us on the show, and check our IRC Chat(irc.thelinuxshow.com
+Other opinions are welcome at GeekCast.
+If you would like to join us on the show, check our IRC Chat(irc.thelinuxshow.com #linuxshow).

 Catch the Linux show at www.thelinuxshow.com